rokucommunity/rooibos/docs/index.md

 ## Getting started
 Rooibos is intentionally simple to work with.
-You simply copy in the `rooibos.cat.brs` file, setup your config, and start writing tests
+You simply copy in the `rooibos.cat.brs` file, setup your config, install an npm package, and start writing tests

 ### Installation
 <a name="easy-to-integrate"></a>

 1. Clone or download this repo
 2. Run `make dist`
 3. Copy `dist/rooibos.cat.brs` to your `source` folder